Gabboxl/ts3serverARM/README.md

 - yay, Connected!

-[well if you have problems open an issue xdd]
+[well if you have problems open an issue]

 ## *Running* the server in background
 **from the base system**